-Such violations are to be processed promptly, firmly, and fairly by the faculty in consultation with the chair & Educational Council, and may result in sanctions ranging from a grade of "F" for the course to permanent expulsion from Pacifica Graduate Institute, depending upon the Education Council's assessment of the academic breach.
+Such violations are to be processed promptly, firmly, and fairly by the faculty in consultation with the chair & Educational Council.
+Sanctions vary depending on the Education Council's assessment of the academic breach.
+Possible sanctions include a grade of "F" for the course, academic probation, mandatory leave of absence, or permanent expulsion from Pacifica Graduate Institute.
 Evidence of plagiarism discovered after graduation may lead to the revocation of a student's degree.
 If the penalty involves separation from Pacifica Graduate Institute, the Registrar will notify the student in writing.